chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/network/reference.md

 <!--
 > [!NOTE]
 > This reference is based on Microsoft Edge 58.
 If you use another version of Microsoft Edge, the UI, and features of DevTools may be different.
-Check `edge://help` to see what version of Microsoft Edge you are running.
+To verify which version of Microsoft Edge you are running, navigate to `edge://help`.
 -->

 ## Aufzeichnen von Netzwerkanforderungen